pwolfgang/BoxArithmetic/README.md

 # Box Arithmetic
-An implementation of N. J. Wildberger's model of arithmetic using boxes This is based on the youtube lectures Intro to Algebraic Calculus This project implements the features described through the lecture "Sets, lists, vexels, and maxels".
+An implementation of N. J. Wildberger's model of arithmetic using boxes This is based on the youtube lectures Intro to Algebraic Calculus This project implements the features described through the lecture "A new world of functions from box arithmetic".
 This project was converted from the MSetArighmetic project by renaming MSet to Box and removing the anti features.
 The curious world of integral polynumbers.
 The basic unit is the box.